 Prevention treatment and productivity

-IV treatment for acute migraines
+IV treatment for acute migraine attacks

 This study tests another anti-CGRP treatment, Vyepti™ (branded eptinezumab).
 Vyepti™ is an acute treatment delivered intravenously.